Introduction

 Step 6: Access the Ministry Opportunity Listing

-As a last-year student or alumni, you receive access to the full-time job board, our Ministry Opportunity Listing (MOL)(https://alumni.dts.edu/find-a-job/).
+As a last-year student or alumni, you receive access to the full-time job board, our Ministry Opportunity Listing (MOL)(alumni.dts.edu/find-a-job/).
 This listing includes all new and relisted opportunities in churches, schools, missions, and para-church organizations received by the seminary.

 Here is how it works:

-• When the ministry opportunity is posted, a search for a match between the ministry and candidate begins.
+When a church or organization contacts Dallas Theological Seminary with a full-time ministry opportunity, its information is collected and posted on the MOL.
+When the ministry opportunity is posted, a search for a match between the ministry and candidate begins.
 You can upload your resume to your profile.
 Uploading your resume can catch the eyes of potential recruiters!

-• You can follow up with ministries who check out your resume and send your resume to those ministries that intrigue you.
+You can follow up with ministries who check out your resume and send your resume to those ministries that intrigue you.

 This process has proved effective and successful for both ministries and candidates.
 Ministries like it because they receive initial resumes quickly for evaluation.
 They then receive more resumes over the following weeks from individuals who have shown interest in the ministry opportunity.

 Candidates like it because they know their resume is being sent out when appropriate.
 Plus they are able to see all the ministry opportunities Dallas Theological Seminary receives and to send their resume to potential employers.
 The MOL also allows you to scan the board for jobs, saving those listings that interest you as you go along so you can return to them latter.
 You can also follow ministries that interest you, so you can stay up-to-date on their listings as they appear.
-You cane also share your profile with those employers that interest you as well as create shareable links to your MOL profile to platforms like X (whatever) or LinkedIn.
+You cane also share your profile with those employers that interest you as well as create shareable links to your MOL profile to platforms like X or LinkedIn.
 The MOL will also generate lists of job openings based on your views, career interests, and major.

-https://alumni.dts.edu/find-a-job/.
+We also list other job boards for you to investigate at alumni.dts.edu/find-a-job/.
 If interested in serving within a particular denomination, contact the denomination about using their placement system.
 If appropriate, provide your family and friends with a copy of your resume, and let them know you are looking for a ministry.

 Step 7: Be Proactive

 Regularly check the MOL and proactively send your resume to possible opportunities.
 Include a personal cover letter.
 A well-worded email stands in place of a cover letter.
-Information about cover letters is available at https://alumni.dts.edu/resume-cover-letters/.
+Information about cover letters is available at alumni.dts.edu/resume-cover-letters/.

 After a week, it is appropriate to call the contact person to see if they have received your resume and if you can provide any additional information.